magna-sec/magna-sec.github.io/_posts/2024-11-21-First-Post-Blues.md

 Well that's certainly different to the binary we have, let's continue.
 We have all the answers to the questions so let's be very lazy and write a python script to submit the whole thing.
-Though the script is likely going to be some static varirables and just submitting them this is good practice for later when we need to interact with a service.
+Though the script is likely going to be some static variables and just submitting them this is good practice for later when we need to interact with a service.

 ```python
 from sys import argv,exit